EthanH-0915/Optimal-Schedule-Builder/README.md

 # Optimal-Schedule-Builder

+> [!NOTE]
+> **This repository is archived.** Active development has moved to the DevDogs monorepo at
+> [github.com/DevDogsUGA/DevDogsUGA](https://github.com/DevDogsUGA/DevDogsUGA).
+This repo is kept
+> for historical reference only — please open issues and pull requests in the monorepo instead.

 DevDogs' inaugural, 2024-2025 project: an optimal schedule-building website for UGA students.

 ## Welcome to the DevDogs Optimal Schedule Builder project!